stevana/stateful-pbt-with-fakes/README.md

 #### Example: key-value store

+- change so it has a create command which creates a new ref?
-- disjoint state + coverage to confirm
+- coverage to confirm

 ### Integration testing with contract tested fakes